orichardson/pdg-expts/preferences/thoughts.md

 			Also common to have meta-preferences which align with preferences:
 				"It's a good thing I like exercise"
 				"I prefer to choose coffee over tea (for these reasons?) and I do"

+			Using meta-preferences
+				"I want to only want things that are possible"

 		Also have preferences over other peoples' preferences:
 			"I want people to love me"
 			"I want more peole to "
+			"I prefer if people wanted to learn"

 			.. but these are actually kind of just like preferences over the environment.